Timeline of London (21st century): Timeline

 A view of London from the Arcelor Mittal Orbit, which was completed in 2012, in August 2022.
 Some of London's iconic buildings, including The Shard and St Paul's Cathedral, can be seen in the distance.

 The Shard, which was completed in 2012, taken from London Bridge station in August 2022.
 The train in the foreground, a BR Class 465 bound for London Charing Cross, is just arriving at the station.

 A view of the O2 Arena, Canary Wharf, and the Thames at twilight in November 2020.
-Taken from the IFS Cloud Cable Car, which at the time was sponsored by Emirates Airline.
+Taken from the IFS Cloud Cable Car, which at the time was sponsored by the airline Emirates.

 The former City Hall for the Greater London Authority between July 2002 and December 2021, with Tower Bridge in the background.
 Taken in April 2023.

 A couple of early morning BA flights at London City Airport at sunrise.
 Taken in April 2023.